Call us Now: (832) 465-1161

 Before you saw this course, you couldn’t have paid me to do less DJing.
 I would generously rate my interest in getting behind a range of turntables as somewhere between “nonexistent” and “Haha, no seriously, find yourself some weird DeadMau5 wannabe I want to sell this to”.
 I love a good DJ mix as much as the next person and can admire the obvious craft that goes into someone who artfully syncs records to mix seamlessly from one to the next, but that’s about as far as that.

 At the end of the fifth installment, I found myself Googling “affordable turntables”.
-So well, Questlove can make you think that this is not just a fun way to pass your time, but a noble calling that puts you in an exalted position with respect to all of the art and music.
-“Get to know your songs … it’s like a date,” he says at one point, pointing out that you probably didn’t, unless you actually notice when songs you like slow down changing the key, or stepping out in the middle was paying as much attention as you thought.
+So well, Questlove can make you think that this is not just a fun way to pass your time, but a noble calling that puts you in an exalted position to all of the art and music.
+“Get to know your songs … it’s like a date,” he says at one point, pointing out that you didn’t unless you notice when songs you like slow down changing the key or stepping out in the middle was paying as much attention as you thought.
 It’s a mindset that you can apply to all kinds of things.
-A classic case of “The lessons he teaches can be applied to all possible aspects of your life.”
-Nowhere is this truer than the question he keeps coming back to, some kind of art versus consumption issue, the the focus of his lessons is: “Do you want to be good?
+This a classic case of “The lessons he teaches can be applied to all possible aspects of your life.”
+Nowhere is this truer than the question he keeps coming back to, some kind of art versus consumption issue, the focus of his lessons is: “Do you want to be good?
 Or do you just want to be effective? “

 2. He has great stories